Warwick Uniting Church

-Warwick Uniting Church is a heritage-listed church at 37 Guy Street (corner of Fitzroy Street), Warwick, Southern Downs Region, Queensland, Australia.
+Warwick Uniting Church is a heritage-listed Uniting church at 37 Guy Street (corner of Fitzroy Street), Warwick, Southern Downs Region, Queensland, Australia.
 It was built from 1869 to 1922.
-It is also known as St Andrews Presbyterian Church.
+It is also known as St Andrew's Presbyterian Church.
 It was added to the Queensland Heritage Register on 24 March 2000.

+Prior to the church's affiliation with the Uniting Church, the building was a place of worship for members of the Presbyterian Church of Australia.